Reducing food waste

 ShareWaste is a third party (non-Council) service that connects people able to share a compost site with anyone who wants somewhere to compost.
 You can use ShareWaste to recycle your kitchen scraps with neighbours who are already composting, worm-farming or keeping chickens.
 Find your nearest compost sites at ShareWaste.

-For more information on communal food organic hub trail, view food and garden waste.
+For more information on communal food organic hubs, view Communal glass recycling and FOGO recycling hubs.